Virtel architecture: at the heart of mainframe systems

-Virtel is a universal connection platform that allows central IBM z/OS or z/VSE systems to achieve bi-directional exchanges.
+Virtel is a universal connection platform that allows central IBM z/OS or z/VSEn systems to achieve bi-directional exchanges.
 Virtel runs directly on the mainframe and requires no particular third party equipment.

 Virtel supports the following standard protocols: